Multiparameter resolvent trace expansion for elliptic boundary problems: Acknowledgements

 \section{Acknowledgements}

-The interest in multiparameter resolvent trace expansions arose in a joint project with Matthias Lesch, whom the author thanks for various central discussions.
+The interest in multi-parameter resolvent trace expansions arose in a joint project with Matthias Lesch, whom the author thanks for various central discussions.
 The author also gratefully acknowledges helpful discussions with Benedikt Sauer, Leonid Friedlander and Rafe Mazzeo.
+The author is also indebted to the anonymous referee for the very detailed reading of the manuscript.
 The author was supported by the Hausdorff Center for Mathematics.

 \cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}